maxwu/cucumber-java-toy/README.md

         > The redundant browser instances will still be invoked but it is better and test will be much faster.
     - Readers shall pay attention to understand @Before, @After and the steps in Background section comparing to Junit.
       Actually the lifecycles are a bit different.
-        - [TODO] a chart of non-paralleled Cucumber-JVM test sequence chart.
+        - [TODO] Customize the container or add a customized annotation to implement a lazy "setUp" hook.

 - CircleCI browser version issue resolved by updating chrome to >=v52
     ```